Darklyter/StashPlexAgent.bundle/README.md

 By default it will create Plex "Site: xxxxxx" and "Studio: xxxxxx" collection tags, but this can be disabled in preferences.
 Also Stash "Tags" are placed into Plex "Genres"

 You can also set tag numbers to ignore on import, I've left mine in as an example.
 You probably want to change these unless your "temporary" tags miraculously line up with mine.

+For installing just download the bundle and put it into your "\PlexMediaServer\Plex Media Server\Plug-ins" folder.
+(The entire bundle as a directory...  "\StashPlexAgent.bundle")

+I guarantee there will be problems, and I haven't tested the authentication mechanisms (since I don't use them).
+If you have any problems feel free to get with me on either the TPDB or Stash Discord channels.